Changing how people see positive mental health

 Our research has shown that people often feel like that they can’t relate to the images that the media use when they talk about the things that can help our mental health.
-With your help, we want to change that.
+We want to change that.

-We’re creating a freely-available library of images that represent real people looking after their mental health, and we’re welcoming submissions from professional and amateur photographers.
+We’re launching a freely-available library of images that represent real people looking after their mental health.

 What the research showed